 - Cleaning supplies.
 Water bucket, scrub cloth, steel wool (if you're desperate).
 I find those 3M scrub pads awesome.

 - Rubbing compound.
 My dad acquainted me with this amazing stuff - essentially car wax with a fine scrubbing compound in it.
-Works miracles at cleaning up rust stains and cloudy over-spray from amateur hour spray painting (i.e. the type of painting I do).
+Rubbing compound works miracles at cleaning up rust stains and cloudy over-spray from amateur hour spray painting (i.e. the type of painting I do).

 1. Check the weather forecast.
 You don't want any rain while the paint it being applied.
 Plan enough time for multiple layers with at least an hour or two curing between each.